sym-z/arm-to-the-teeth/docs/DEVLOG.md

   - Between 0 and 2 teeth are now lost on each bite of an arm.
   - Going to test this extensively, especially the arm nourishment side of things.
 But I may add an increase to the chance to be hit later on down the line.
   - Arms lose between 1 and 3 condition when they are bitten
+  - Added debug controls to raise and lower hunger by 25, `L` and `K` respectively.
+  - Tested and tweaked hunger state transition code, and assured that attack debuff was reset when hunger level lowers.